GIT for polarized curves: Compactifications of the universal Jacobian

-\begin{thm} If $2(2g-2)< d<\frac{7}{2}(2g-2)$ and $g\geq 3$ then $\Pst_{d,g}$ is isomorphic to the quotient stack $[H_d /\GL_{r+1}]$. \end{thm} \begin{proof} To shorten the notations, we set $G:=\GL_{r+1}$.
-We must show that, for every $k$-scheme $S$, the groupoids $\Pst_{d,g}(S)$ and $[H_d/G](S)$ are equivalent.
+Let us first prove \eqref{geomdesc1}.
+We must show that, for every $k$-scheme $S$, the groupoids $\JJps(S)$ and $[\wt{H}_d/G](S)$ are equivalent.
 Our proof goes along the lines of the proof of \cite[Thm.
 3.1]{melo1}, so we will explain here the main steps and refer to loc. cit. for further details.

-Given $(f:\mathcal X\to S,\mathcal L)\in \Pst_{d,g}(S)$, we must produce a principal $G$-bundle $E$ on $S$ and a $G$-equivariant morphism $\psi:E\to H_d$.
+Given $(f:\mathcal X\to S,\mathcal L)\in \JJps(S)$, we must produce a principal $G$-bundle $E$ on $S$ and a $G$-equivariant morphism $\psi:E\to \wt{H}_d$.
 Notice that since $d>2(2g-2)$, Theorem \ref{bal-pos}(i) implies that $H^1(\mathcal X_s,\mathcal L_{|\mathcal X_s})=0$ for any geometric fiber $\mathcal X_s$ of $f$, so $f_*(\mathcal L)$ is locally free of rank $r+1=d-g+1$.
-We can then consider its frame bundle $E$, which is a principal $\GL_{r+1}$-bundle: call it $E$.
-To find the $G$-equivariant morphism to $H_d$, consider the family $\mathcal X_E:=\mathcal X\times_S E$ of quasi-p-stable curves together with the pullback of $\mathcal L$ to $\mathcal X_E$, call it $\mathcal L_E$, whose restriction to the geometric fibers is properly balanced.
+We can then consider its frame bundle $E$, which is a principal $G$-bundle: call it $E$.
+To find the $G$-equivariant morphism to $\wt{H}_d$, consider the family $\mathcal X_E:=\mathcal X\times_S E$ of quasi-p-stable curves together with the pullback of $\mathcal L$ to $\mathcal X_E$, call it $\mathcal L_E$, whose restriction to the geometric fibers is properly balanced.